-Services to address the needs of the unsheltered in this area include ESG-CV funding to Community Homeless Solutions to operate the Chinatown Navigation Center (CNC) and provide rapid rehousing services that benefit the Chinatown Area.
-Along with daily walk-in in shower and restroom service, hygiene and clothing closet.
-ESG funding was provided to Bay Area Community Services SHARE Center for homeless shelter and rapid rehousing that benefit individuals throughout the City, including in the Chinatown area.
+During FY 2021-2022 Services to address the needs of the unsheltered in this area include ESG-CV funding to Community Homeless Solutions to operate the Chinatown Navigation Center (CNC) and provide rapid rehousing services that benefit the Chinatown Area.
+Along with daily walk-in shower and restroom service, hygiene and clothing closet.
+As of FY 2022-2023 ESG funding was provided to Bay Area Community Services SHARE Center for homeless shelter and rapid rehousing that benefit individuals throughout the City, including in the Chinatown area.
 In addition, a new street outreach program, Salinas Outreach and Response Team (SORT) was created to provide engagement, linkage and referrals to the people living in Chinatown and throughout the City.
 SORT takes an active role in locating and connecting the unsheltered to the CNC and SHARE Center to encourage shelter and connect them to a housing pathway.

 In addition to the two above funded activities, in FY 2021-22 AAP, the City had initially obligated CDBG Entitlement funds to the Chinatown Improvements activity.
-This activity had been allocated \$577,980 for the construction activities of this project and \$30,000 for the Activity Delivery of this project.
+This activity was allocated \$577,980 for the construction activities of this project and \$30,000 for the Activity Delivery of this project.
 Through Substantial Amendment number one (1) to FY 2021-22, the funds for this activity were de-obligated and reallocated to the Hebbron Family Center.
-The amounts de-obligated from this project where re-obligated under the City's FY 2022-23 AAP as it is the City's intent to carry forward with this activity.
+The amounts de-obligated from this project where re-obligated under the City's FY 2022-23 AAP.